Electronic waste: Consumer awareness efforts

 There have also been efforts to raise awareness of the potentially hazardous conditions of the dismantling of e-waste in American prisons.
 The Silicon Valley Toxics Coalition, prisoner-rights activists, and environmental groups released a Toxic Sweatshops report that details how prison labor is being used to handle e-waste, resulting in health consequences among the workers.
 These groups allege that, since prisons do not have adequate safety standards, inmates are dismantling the products under unhealthy and unsafe conditions.

+A group in Argentina known as Argentina's Cyber Dumpster Divers specializes in taking e-waste off the streets and using it for good.
+This group takes e-waste and turns them into new things such as cameras and videogame consoles.
+This activism came especially critical during the Covid pandemic.